CodeCipherX-web/Therapy/QUICK_DEPLOY.md

 ## ✅ After Deployment

-Once deployed, your chatbot will automatically:
+Once deployed, your chatbot will use enhanced pattern matching to provide supportive responses.
-- Use Supabase Edge Function in production (GitHub Pages)
-- Use local Node.js backend when running on localhost

 No code changes needed - it's already configured!